OULibraries/dspace_vagrant/README.md

 There is an unresolved issue in DSpace 5.x that can cause DSpace to be unable to create an admin user when first installed.
 See [the ticket](https://jira.duraspace.org/browse/DS-2408) for the issue for more inforamtion.
 If you run in to this problem, you can use `dspace database clean` to erase the DSpace database, and then re-run `dspace create-administrator`, which will cause the database to be reinitialized correctly.

+After sucessfully building a VM, you will find:

+* DSpace will be installed and running from a project folder under /srv
+* the DSpace src will be located in the /vagrant folder (shared from the host computer)

 To configure for OUatio, substitute the OUatio configuration files.